Enforcement agents (bailiffs)

 Goods that are removed will be sold at auction.
 If a debt still remains after this, then the Enforcement Agent will contact you and further enforcement action can take place.
 If the goods are sold for more than the outstanding debt, then the credit can be returned to you, providing you do not have any other debts outstanding with us.

-If there are not enough items to clear the debt, we will then consider other options such as bankruptcy, a charging order against your property, or applying for committal to prison.
+If there are not enough items to clear the debt, we will then consider other options such as bankruptcy or a charging order against your property.